How Much Does App Development Cost?

 In a simple case, a client might need to develop an app using a lightly-customized bootstrap theme.
 A few form fields here, a log-in overlay there, a few API calls to grab back-end data, and you’re off to the races.

 A diabetic person needs to enter blood-sugar readings, but a non-diabetic user probably won’t.
 The style of the data entry screens should still remain consistent from user to user.
 In this regard, the overall number of screens is less critical to determining the time and money required to deliver the app project.
 Instead, what matters is the contents of these screens.

 Wireframes, Interfaces, And Testing — oh My!

-In either case, our design process starts with a schematic of how a user is meant to use the app — a so-called “user journey.”
+In either case, our design process starts with a schematic of how a user is meant to use the software — a so-called “user journey.”
 This helps us understand how many different screens an app will have, and thus how much overall work we’ll need to put into the design.
 This is the shortest part of the design process and is where we get a real sense of the scope of the design work.
 This phase typically takes around 3-5 hours.

 This back-and-forth usually means that the wireframing stage takes around half that of the design: between 40 and 50 hours, give or take.

 After this scaffolding work is done, we can start working on the actual design of the elements we laid down in the wireframe.
 At that point, we begin considering things like the color choices, animations, fonts, and the overall “style” of the app.
 We try to always be mindful of the brand image the client is ultimately going for, and so this stage does require quite a bit of input from the client.

 Together, prototyping and designing an application take the bulk of the front-end time, at around 40-50 hours for each part.
 After the design is done, a prospective client could be looking at between 80 to 120 hours of front-end work from start to finish.
 It’s also important to note that this cost estimate only accounts for a first-pass attempt.